For this church:

 Clifton St Francis

-Parts of the nave ceiling and that of the hall and corridor to the hall are covered by panels attached to timber joists.
-At least two of the panels in the nave were, in 2013, in a sorry state due to water damage.
+Parts of the nave ceiling and that of the hall and corridor to the hall were covered by panels attached to timber joists.
+At least two of the panels in the nave were, in 2013, in a bad state due to water damage.

-There are various floor coverings.
-In the nave wood block parquet was used, but in the sanctuary it is Portland Purbeck freestone, which by 1973 was badly pitted.
-The corridor to the hall has quarry tile flooring, but in the office and entrance area thermoplastic tiles and carpet sufficed.
-The present Hope Church put new carpet down in the hall and decorative wall panels.
+There were various floor coverings.
+In the nave wood block parquet was used, but in the sanctuary it was Portland Purbeck freestone, which by 1973 was badly pitted.
+The corridor to the hall had quarry tile flooring, but in the office and entrance area thermoplastic tiles and carpet sufficed.
+The Hope Church put new carpet down in the hall and decorative wall panels.